shecodez/niicoe.co/content/posts/carry-on-packing-list-g-o-a-t-get-out-and-travel-series-part-1.md

 <img src="https://media.giphy.com/media/4VBMKtNpJW2Xe/giphy.gif" width="250" height="auto" alt="Goat driving">

-> ⚠️ **DISCLOSURE**: I only endorse things I've personally use and love.
-Should you chose to buy anything using my referral links, as an Amazon Associate, I may earn a small commission from qualifying purchases.
+> ⚠️ **DISCLOSURE**: I only endorse things I personally use and love.
+Should you chose to purchase anything using my referral links, as an Amazon Associate, I may earn a small commission from qualifying purchases.
 However, there is absolutely NO extra cost to you.

-### Carry On... my wayward son
+### 🎵 Carry On... my wayward son

 Luckily there is only a handful of airlines that will not allow economy customers to bring at least 1 regular carry-on bag on board.
 So most airlines (even the budget ones I'm looking at you Spirit/Frontier) will allow at least one (1) carry on item under their specified weight limit (5-10 kgs or 11-22 lbs).